 Goodwin Barrett are experts in claiming compensation for victims of mis-selling.
 Over the years, we’ve helped thousands of people to claim back money, and we’re here to fight against unscrupulous lenders.

-It’s a simple process – just get in touch, and one of our team will get back to you swiftly to discuss the matter further.
+It’s a simple process – if you think you were mis-sold a car hire purchase plan just get in touch, and one of our team will get back to you swiftly to discuss the matter further.
 You can call us on 0808 163 1659 or request a call-back by completing our online form.